Find a translator or interpreter

 - the benefits and importance of working with qualified interpreters for effective communication in legal, health and other government situations.

-Refusing to provide these services can be considered discrimination under the Anti-Discrimination Act (Queensland) 1991 (PDF, 889KB).
+Refusing to provide these services may be considered discrimination under the Anti-Discrimination Act (Queensland) 1991.

 Determine if you require an interpreter or translator